Get matched with vetted scholarships and enter our

 Learn about our editorial policies

-These days, simply having a degree is not enough to land a great job after graduation.
+Having your degree is a huge accomplishment, but the unfortunate truth is that sometimes that won’t be enough for you to land your dream job.
 As more and more people attend college, standing out from the crowd can become harder and harder.
-Students may thus feel pressured to get an internship or work experience before graduation.
-Doing so will increase their chances of getting a high-paying job out of college.
-As with many things, though, this is harder said than done.
+However, pursuing an internship or work experience before graduation may be able to help you.
+Doing so will increase your chances of getting a high-paying job out of college.
+As with many things, though, this is easier said than done.

 Luckily for you, we’ve come up with a comprehensive guide on everything you should do in order to secure an internship.
 Keep on reading to find out how!